-Other federal statutes pertaining to healthcare fraud and abuse include the civil monetary penalties statute, which prohibits, among other things, the offer or payment of remuneration to a Medicaid or Medicare beneficiary that the offeror or payor knows or should know is likely to influence the beneficiary to order a receive a reimbursable item or service from a particular supplier, and the additional federal criminal statutes created by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which prohibits, among other things, knowingly and willfully executing or attempting to execute a scheme to defraud any healthcare benefit program or obtain by means of false or fraudulent pretenses, representations or promises of any money or property owned by or under the control of any healthcare benefit program in connection with the delivery of or payment for healthcare benefits, items or services.
-Similar to the federal Anti-Kickback Statute, a person or entity does not need to have actual knowledge of the statute or specific intent to violate it in order to commit a violation.
+Other federal statutes pertaining to healthcare fraud and abuse include the civil monetary penalties statute, which prohibits, among other things, the offer or payment of remuneration to a Medicaid or Medicare beneficiary that the offeror or payor knows or should know is likely to influence the beneficiary to order a receive a reimbursable item or service from a particular supplier.

-Further, pursuant to the Patient Protection and Affordable Care Act (ACA), the Centers for Medicare & Medicaid Services (CMS), has issued a final rule that requires manufacturers of prescription drugs to collect and report information on certain payments or transfers of value to physicians (defined to include doctors, dentists, podiatrists and chiropractors), physician assistants, certain types of advance practice nurses and teaching hospitals, as well as ownership and investment interests held by physicians and their immediate family members.
+Further, pursuant to the federal Physician Payment Sunshine Act, CMS, has issued a final rule that requires manufacturers of prescription drugs to collect and report information on certain payments or transfers of value to physicians (defined to include doctors, dentists, optometrists, podiatrists and chiropractors), physician assistants, certain types of advance practice nurses and teaching hospitals, as well as ownership and investment interests held by physicians and their immediate family members.
 The reported data is made available in searchable form on a public website on an annual basis.
 Failure to submit required information may result in civil monetary penalties.

 In addition, several states now require prescription drug companies to report certain expenses relating to the marketing and promotion of drug products and to report gifts and payments to individual healthcare practitioners in these states.
 Other states prohibit various marketing-related activities, such as the provision of certain kinds of gifts or meals.
 Still other states require the posting of information relating to clinical studies and their outcomes.
-Some states require the reporting of certain drug pricing information, including information pertaining to and justifying price increases.
+Some states require the reporting of certain drug pricing information, including information pertaining to and justifying price increases and new high-cost drug introductions.
 In addition, certain states require pharmaceutical companies to implement compliance programs and/or marketing codes.
 Certain states and local jurisdictions also require the registration of pharmaceutical sales and medical representatives.
-Compliance with these laws is difficult and time consuming, and companies that do not comply with these state laws face civil penalties.
+Compliance with these laws is difficult and time consuming, and companies that do not comply with these state laws may face civil penalties.